Brand owners, marketers, and brokers

 Do I need certification as a brand owner?

-Only operations that physically manufacture, process, package/re-pack, or label/re-label organic products are required to obtain organic certification.
 If you contract someone else to produce organic products for you and only sell the finished packaged and labeled product, you — a brand owner — do not require certification.
 Your co-packer or custom manufacturer is required to be certified.

 Can I sell certified organic products without certification?